← Back to Stories

 Key details reported by multiple sources:

-• David Warner was charged with mid-range drink driving (0.104 BAC) after a random breath test on Easter Sunday (April 6, 2026) at 5:30 PM in Maroubra, Sydney
+• David Warner was charged with mid-range drink driving (0.104 BAC) after a random breath test on Easter Sunday (April 6, 2026) at Maroubra, Sydney

-• Warner was stopped in a van that allegedly stopped short of the roadside breath testing unit on Malabar Road, Maroubra
+• Warner was stopped at a roadside breath testing unit on Malabar Road in Maroubra around 5:30 PM on April 6, 2026

 • Warner was arrested and taken to Maroubra Police Station for further testing, where a second test confirmed a BAC of 0.104